Render of Brigalow Peaking Power Plant

 How it works

 The Brigalow Peaking Power Plant will be a reliable source of fast power when needed.
-With its ability for multiple start/stop cycles per day and its ability to ramp up to full power output within five minutes, the plant for can be on the grid quickly to provide sustained power output during peak demand periods.
+With its ability for multiple start/stop cycles per day and to ramp up to full power output within five minutes, the plant for can be on the grid quickly to provide sustained power output during peak demand periods.
 This is important in helping to address the variability of renewable energy generation and providing firm capacity to the grid in addition to the role of batteries and pumped hydro.

 Timeline